allanNAIT/allanNAIT.github.io/comp1017/module1/09_page_nav/index.md

 **index.html**:<br>![samedir-index.jpg](files/samedir-index.jpg)<br>
 **used.html**:<br>![samedir-used.jpg](files/samedir-used.jpg)<br>
 Notice the slight change in the text on each web page.
 Additionally, from the **used.html** web page you need to be able to navigate back to **index.html**.
 7. Modify the index.html file to match the screenshot above.
-The structure of the navigation on this page looks like:
+The structure of the navigation on this page looks like:<br>

 ```html:
     <ul>